AIMS OF THE COURSE:

-3. Modelling equilibrium and motion of the segments of the human body.
+3. Modelling equilibrium and motion of segments of the human body.

 4. Analysis of gait and running.

-5. Sensors and systems for the evaluation of kinematic, kinetic and physiological parameters during the sport exercise: motion capture systems, force platforms, pressure insoles, electromyography.
+5. Sensors and systems for the evaluation of kinematic, kinetic and physiological parameters during the sport exercise: motion capture systems, force platforms, pressure insoles and mats, electromyography.